Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 The experience begins with a short evening tour on arrival day, when you will learn the basics of harnessing your husky team and handling the sled, and make preparations for the expedition to come, before relaxing for dinner (and a sauna if you wish!) followed by night in simple but comfortable Lodge accommodation.

-Over the next three days, you will explore Finnmark by dogsled, camping wild in heated "Gamme" tents - comfortable and spacious dome tents prepared by the snowmobile tour support in advance (if appropriate) and heated by wood-burning stove - with reindeer skins and warm sleeping bags to keep you cosy as you watch for the Northern Lights and swap stories and impressions from your day on the trail.
+Over the next days, you will explore Finnmark by dogsled, camping wild in heated "Gamme" tents - comfortable and spacious dome tents prepared by the snowmobile tour support in advance (if appropriate) and heated by wood-burning stove - with reindeer skins and warm sleeping bags to keep you cosy as you watch for the Northern Lights and swap stories and impressions from your day on the trail.

 Gamme tents during the dogsled tour